nwingren/fe2ms/README.md

 FE2MS is primarily based on FEniCSx which is available on macOS and Linux.
 However, installation of this package has only been tested on Ubuntu and the installation instructions are written for this.
 For Windows users, Linux can be run easily using Windows Subsystem for Linux (WSL).
 Installation instructions and more information can be found [here](https://learn.microsoft.com/en-us/windows/wsl/install).

-The simplest way to install the package is using mamba or conda as a package manager.
-Mamba is recommended due to better performance than conda.
+The simplest way to install the package is using mamba or conda as a package manager (mamba is recommended due to better performance than conda).
+The following instructions assume this approach.

 ### Install mamba